Best Smart Home Gym Systems (2026)

 Speediance Gym Monster 2 has emerged as the best overall value for most home users, delivering 220 lbs of digital resistance in a freestanding, foldable design with no mandatory subscription — a critical advantage that saves $720-$1,440 over two years compared to subscription-dependent rivals.
 Speediance's street price now ranges $2,500-$4,200 depending on package (Works base at $3,649; Family Plus at $4,499 frequently dropping to $3,824 on Amazon promotions).
 For users prioritizing guided coaching and AI form correction, the Tonal 2 remains the premium benchmark at $4,295 plus $59.95/month, offering 250 lbs of resistance with real-time camera-based Spotter Mode.
 The Vitruvian Trainer+ leads in raw strength capacity at 440 lbs in a platform-based form factor with current pricing $1,995-$2,990. [src3, src4, src5, src6]

-Two notable 2026 additions: OxeFit's XS1 Peak ($3,999 tower, $49.99/month membership) and XS1 Flow now ship via Amazon and bring force-plate technology that measures weight distribution and asymmetry in real time — a feature unique in this category.
+Two notable 2026 additions: OxeFit's XS1 Peak (now listed at $6,348 on Amazon, plus $49.99/month membership with 12-month commitment) and XS1 Flow ($5,848) bring force-plate technology that measures weight distribution and asymmetry in real time — a feature unique in this category.
+The OxeFit Amazon street price has jumped sharply from a Q1 2026 ~$3,999 entry.
 Meanwhile, amp adjusted upward to $1,995 (from a $1,795 launch price) but kept its low $23/month app fee, offering smart resistance modes including eccentric overload in a slim, aesthetically appealing design.
-MAXPRO SmartConnect continues to dominate the portability segment with 300 lbs of resistance in a sub-10-pound package priced around $599. [src4, src5, src7]
+MAXPRO SmartConnect continues to dominate the portability segment with 300 lbs of resistance in a sub-10-pound package; Amazon now lists it at $699 (up from ~$599 earlier in 2026). [src4, src5, src7]

 Top 8 Models Compared